The Importance of Website Policies

 There are many additional disclosures that a Terms of Service can make, but these two are the most popular and are easy ways to protect your website and your business.

-If you have the budget, we recommend hiring a solicitor that focuses on privacy law to write your website policies, monitor privacy laws, and update your policies when the laws change or when new laws go into effect.
-If you do not have the budget to hire a privacy solicitor for your website policies, we recommend using Termageddon.
+If you have the budget, we recommend hiring a lawyer that focuses on privacy law to write your website policies, monitor privacy laws, and update your policies when the laws change or when new laws go into effect.
+If you do not have the budget to hire a privacy lawyer for your website policies, we recommend using Termageddon.

 If Termageddon sounds like a good solution for your business, you can purchase a license through them, maintain or upgrade your account to The Wellspring tier.
 You will have full access to your policies with your own Termageddon account, and you will be notified via email when new laws go into effect and when your policies are being updated or when new disclosures require additional questions that need to be answered.